This post may contain affiliate links. Please see the policies page for more information.

 Oil-Free + Soy-Free (No Chickpea, No Tofu)

-A while ago I made a vegan omelette using mung beans.
+A while ago I made a vegan omelette using beans, mung beans to be exact.
 I was pretty impressed with how well mung beans held together like real eggs.
 So from there, I wondered what else I could do with them.

 In a recent recipe I used mung beans, or mung bean flour, rather, as a binding agent in baking.
 It worked well so I decided to keep on this trend of using mung beans in recipes.
 That brings us to today’s recipe.